SUPERNOVA: Eliciting General Reasoning in LLMs with Reinforcement Learning on Natural Instructions: Experimental Setup

 \paragraph{Evaluation Metric.} We adopt $\text{pass@k}$ as our evaluation metric, which is well-suited for evaluating RL-trained models~\citep{chen2021evaluating,yue2025limit-of-rlvr}.
-As shown in Appendix \S~\ref{fig:correl_passk}, we find that $\text{pass@8}$ provides 2.5 times greater discriminability than $\text{pass@1}$ ($\sigma$: 0.76 $\rightarrow$ 1.92).
+As shown in Appendix \S~\ref{app:passk_correl}, we find that $\text{pass@8}$ provides 2.5 times greater discriminability than $\text{pass@1}$ ($\sigma$: 0.76 $\rightarrow$ 1.92).
 We therefore utilize $\text{pass@8}$ for our data curation experiments.

-\paragraph{Baselines Models.} We evaluate several models as baselines for our experiments. \textbf{(1) Qwen3 and Qwen3.5 family}: included to measure the gains obtained from training on \ours{}. \textbf{(2) General-Reasoner-Qwen3-4B~\citep{ma2025general}}: an all-domain reasoning model that is closest in motivation to our models. \textbf{(3) OpenThinker3-7B~\citep{guha2025openthoughts}}: a strong math reasoning model supervised finetuned on large math corpus. \textbf{(4) OpenReasoner-Nemotron-7B~\citep{ahmad2025opencodereasoning}}: a strong reasoning model. \textbf{(5) Olmo3-7B-Think~\citep{olmo2025olmo}}: a state-of-art reasoning model.
-To further compare the quality of \ours{} with other reasoning datasets, we train Qwen3-0.6B under a compute-matched setup using three baseline datasets including Nemotron-CrossThink~\citep{akter2026nemotron}, which targets various domains beyond math; General-Reasoner~\citep{ma2025general}, which curates reasoning data across diverse STEM-focused domains; and DAPO~\citep{yu2025dapo}, a high-quality math reasoning dataset sourced from competition websites.
-We provide additional details in Appendix \S~\ref{app:baseline_data}.
+\paragraph{Baselines.} To further compare the quality of \ours{} with other reasoning datasets, we train Qwen3-0.6B under a compute-matched setup using three baseline datasets including Nemotron-CrossThink~\citep{akter2026nemotron}, which targets diverse domains and question-answer formats; General-Reasoner~\citep{ma2025general}, which curates reasoning data across diverse STEM-focused domains; and DAPO~\citep{yu2025dapo}, a high-quality math reasoning dataset sourced from competition websites.
+We provide additional details in Appendix~\S\ref{app:baseline_data}.
+We evaluate several models as baselines for our experiments. \textbf{(1) Qwen3}: included to measure the gains obtained from training on \ours{}. \textbf{(2) OpenThinker3-7B}~\citep{guha2025openthoughts}: a strong math reasoning model supervised finetuned on large math corpus. \textbf{(3) OpenReasoner-Nemotron-7B}~\citep{ahmad2025opencodereasoning}: a strong reasoning model. \textbf{(4) Olmo3-7B-Think}~\citep{olmo2025olmo}: a state-of-art reasoning model that has strong performance across various domains.